 Step 5: Marketing Your Property

-My traditional marketing plan features tried and tested techniques including: MLS exposure (FMLS & GAMLS), listing syndication to home search portals, yard signs & flyers, postcards, open houses and agent networking.
-My more advanced techniques include: online advertising (Google & Listingbook), professional photos with online galleries, HD video tours, custom property websites, social media exposure, locally focused real estate blogs and more.
-We will discuss the advantages of my custom property marketing package during your in-home consultation.
+Our traditional marketing plan features tried and tested techniques including: MLS exposure (FMLS & GAMLS), listing syndication to home search portals, yard signs & flyers, postcards, open houses and agent networking.
+Our more advanced techniques include: online advertising (Google & Listingbook), professional photos with online galleries, HD video tours, custom property websites, social media exposure, locally focused real estate blogs and more.

 Step 6: Showings And Follow Up